 This Peach Crostata is an extra easy peach tart that can be made as big or as little as you want!

-Fresh peach slices are tossed in brown sugar, cinnamon, and rum, nestled into a free-form shaped tart crust, and baked into a rustic crostata.
+Fresh peach slices are tossed in brown sugar, cinnamon, and rum, nestled into a free-form shaped pie crust, and baked into a rustic crostata.
 It’s a simple and delicious dessert!

 If you asked me what my favorite fruit was this summer, my instant answer would be…peaches!